aciccarello/ciccarello.me/_posts/blog/2016-02-14-the-first-year.md

 #### Our First Christmas

-Around the holidays Bekah had some time off so we planned for her to travel to her parent's house in southern California and a week later I would fly out to join her.
+Around the holidays Bekah had some time off so we planned for her to travel to her parent's house in Southern California and a week later I would fly out to join her.
 When her grandmother passed away less than a week before her scheduled departure, we changed our plans to have Bekah leave earlier to go to the funeral.
 This was our longest time apart since getting married and I hated